boxblinkracer/cypress-filters/README.md

 ### 2. Add Tags to tests

-Just add any tag to the title with "@" as prefix.
+Just add any tag to the title.
+It is recommended to use a unique prefix such as "@".
 That's it!

 ```javascript
 it('My super cool test @smoke @usability', () => {